bcp259/Sunday-Red-E/README.md

 Notes about data:
 - if a player did not make the cut (`made_cut` = 0), they will not have an entry for `round_num` 3 or 4 and no subsequent stats related for the rounds
 - `driving_dist` only includes drives on par 4s and par 5s since a driver is not used on par 3s
 - for The Open 2017, Masters 2017, The PLAYERS 2020, certain metrics are missing such as broken down strokes gained, average driving distance, greens in regulation
--

 To do list:
 =========================================
 [X] Explore sample test data
 [X] Make preliminary pass throughs to evaluate the mapping needed to be cleaned (e.g. categorize teetime)
 [X] Test for correlations
-[ ] Adjust dataframe for the purposes of running regression model
+[X] Adjust dataframe for the purposes of running regression model
     > drop columns
       - year, season, course_num, course_par (constant values)
       - start_hole? need to dig deeper and see if masters is not shotgun start aka everyone will start at hole 1
         - edit: not all tournaments start at hole 1. some tournaments started at the back 9 (10) due to various conditions such as inclement weather
+        - edit 2: some rounds start on other holes
+[ ] create additional regression to predict on round_score
-[ ] Incorporate additional datasets (possibility to include golfer place of birth/primary residence, course weather data)
+[ ] re-evaluate target variable, need cumulative data due to how tournaments are scored [ ] Incorporate additional datasets (possibility to include golfer place of birth/primary residence, course weather data)